 Previous experience with customer-specific OFOs under high inventory conditions has not resulted in satisfactory relief to pipeline inventory levels.
-During the Gas Accord period, the ineffectiveness of the customer-specific OFOs required PG&E to implement receipt point capacity allocations on three occasions.
-As a result, since the end of May 2001, PG&E has decided to call system-wide high-inventory OFOs even when the customer-specific OFO criteria were met.7 By calling system-wide OFOs, PG&E expects to avoid the disruptive market impacts associated with a receipt point capacity allocation.
-Given the expected volatile market conditions, when pipeline inventory levels dictate the need for a high inventory OFO, PG&E plans to call only system-wide OFOs.
-As market conditions change, PG&E will continue to evaluate this issue.
-For low inventory OFOs, PG&E will continue to apply and use the customer-specific OFO criteria.
+During the spring of 2001, the ineffectiveness of the customer-specific OFOs required PG&E to implement receipt point capacity allocations on three occasions.
+As a result, since the end of May 2001, PG&E has decided to call system-wide high-inventory OFOs even when the customer-specific OFO criteria were met.7 By calling system-wide OFOs, PG&E